IBM/debater-eap-tutorial/survey_usecase/new_sdk/README.md

 ## Prerequisites
 To follow this tutorial, you first need to receive credentials for KPS APIs by sending a request email to: `yoavka@il.ibm.com`
-We also assume you have conda package managment system (https://docs.conda.io/en/latest/) available and basic knowladge in Python.
+We also assume you have conda package managment system (https://docs.conda.io/en/latest/) available and basic knowledge in Python.

 ## Estimated time